 - So, Should You Buy A Timeshare Resale?

 What Is Timeshare Resale?

-Timeshare resales are essentially timeshares being sold by owners that no longer wish to use their vacation ownership.
-One benefit of buying a timeshare resale is the immense amount of money you can save since timeshares rarely appreciate in value.
-This means you can ensure a vacation each year to make memories with your family for much less.
-Oftentimes some member benefits transfer from original owner to buyer, but be sure to ask your agent beforehand.
-Check out our blog to learn the differences between buying DVC Resale Vs. Direct for more information about the benefits that transfer.
+In short, timeshare resales are timeshares being sold by owners that no longer wish to use their vacation ownership.
+One benefit of buying a timeshare resale is how much money you can save.
+Since timeshares rarely appreciate in value, timeshare resales are often listed for a fraction of the retail price.
+This means you can ensure yearly vacations to make memories with your family for much less.
+Oftentimes some member benefits transfer from the original owner to the buyer, so be sure to ask your agent beforehand.

-Another bonus to buying a timeshare resale is the ability to browse listings right from home, rather than going through a long timeshare tour.
+Another bonus to buying a timeshare resale is being able to browse listings right from home rather than going through a long timeshare tour.
 You can search for the best vacation clubs to join, like Marriott Vacation Club or Hilton Grand Vacations.
 Each vacation ownership club has its own benefits, exchange options, and portfolio.
-Have you stayed in a resort that you absolutely LOVED and wanted to travel back to?
-Chances are, you can with a timeshare, and you can get a great deal when you buy resale.
+Have you ever stayed in a resort that you absolutely LOVED and wanted to travel back to?
+Chances are, you can with a timeshare and get a great deal when you buy resale.